 10 Tips to Keep Your Refrigerator Running Great

 Know where your user’s manual is.
-Do you know where your user’s manual is?
+Do you know where your user manual is?
 You should!
-This is your go to place for troubleshooting, knowing what’s covered under warranty and where to order parts.
+This is your go-to place for troubleshooting, knowing what’s covered under warranty and where to order parts.
 Keep your manual in a plastic bag and store it on top of your refrigerator or even in the freezer.

 Cleaning your fridge regularly makes your food last longer and keeps it tasting great.
 When cleaning, make sure to get all the residue off the seals, as build up can keep your doors from closing properly.